Chirality transitions in a system of active flat spinners: Chirality transitions

-Nevertheless, the absence of these correlations yet does not explain the build up of the $\mathbb{C}-$ mode.
-In this sense, we observe for the $\mathbb{C}\pm$ mode that counter spin wise vortexes become first predominant in the boundaries (see Figure~\ref{fig:flow_vort}~\textbf{b}), which could be an indication that this second mechanism builds up from the boundaries.
-For this reason, we plot $\mathrm{d}T_t/\mathrm{d}r$ (the normal (radial) heat flux is proportional to -$\mathrm{d}T_t/\mathrm{d}r$) at the boundaries.
-We find the surprising result that the heat flux undergoes a significant increase for high $T_t$, coinciding with the emergence of the $\mathbb{C}\pm$ and, later, the $\mathbb{C}-$ mode.
-The increase of heat dissipation at the boundaries indicates that wall-particle collisions (which are inelastic) are more frequent.
-As it is known, roughness characterizes the tangential (azimuthal in this case) momentum transfer \cite{VSK14}, see diagram in Figure~\ref{fig:correlations}~\textbf{(d)}.
+The absence of correlations would not be the only factor involved in the build up of the $\mathbb{C}-$ mode.
+In fact, it is known that heat dissipation at the boundaries plays a significant role in flow chirality reversal as well \cite{WRDD18}.
+In this sense, we observe that, in the $\mathbb{C}\pm$ mode, counter spin wise vortexes tend to become first predominant in the boundaries (see Figure~\ref{fig:flow_vort}~(b) and Movie 2 \cite{suppl}), which could indicate that in effect the $\mathbb{C}_-$ mode builds up from the boundaries.
+This effect has been already detected but not directly quantified yet.
+Thus, in Figure~\ref{fig:correlations}~(b), we plot $\mathrm{d}T_t/\mathrm{d}r$ vs. $T_t$ as measured at the boundaries (main panel) and vs. $r$ (inset), since the normal heat flux is proportional to -$\mathrm{d}T_t/\mathrm{d}r$ \cite{CC70}.
+We find that the heat flux undergoes a significant increase for high $\overline{T_t}$, coinciding with the emergence of the $\mathbb{C}\pm$ and, afterwards, the $\mathbb{C}-$ mode.
+The increase of heat dissipation at the boundaries indicates that wall-particle collisions (which are inelastic \cite{VSK14}) are more frequent.
+Due to a mechanism of tangential friction (roughness) on impact, this favors counter spin wise chirality after collision with the outer walls, see diagram in Figure~\ref{fig:correlations}~(d), and thus the subsequent flow chirality reversal.

+However, it is important to remark that heat dissipation is also proportional to particle collision frequency \cite{VSK14}, which notably drops at low densities.
+Therefore, the chirality reversal at low densities, as illustrated in Figure~\ref{fig:phase_map}~(b) (for instance in the transitions found in the vertical lines at low densities) can only be explained by means of the spin synchronization mechanism that according to our observations is also strong at low densities (see low density series data in Figure~\ref{fig:correlations}).
+Moreover, we have found that the inversion occurs also for boundary-frictionless systems, as reported in Movie 3 \cite{suppl} material, which reinforces the idea that transitions build up of changes in the statistical correlations and that boundaries are not necessarily involved in these processes (for more details on this question, see theoretical analysis in Appendix A).